 Take some time to learn more about us!

-Megan Andelloux, founder and executive director of The Center for Sexual Pleasure and Health (CSPH), is a Clinical Sexologist, AASECT certified Sexuality Educator, and ISSWSH Fellow.
+Megan Andelloux, founder and former executive director of The Center for Sexual Pleasure and Health (CSPH), is a Clinical Sexologist, AASECT certified Sexuality Educator, and ISSWSH Fellow.
 Her innovative education programs, writing, social media presence, and ambitious speaking schedule have helped make her one of America’s most recognized and sought-after experts in the growing field of sexual pleasure, health, and politics.
 She is an in-demand lecturer at universities and sexuality institutions nationwide.
 She has delivered her dynamic programs at more than 175 institutions of higher education, including 7 of the 8 Ivy League universities.
 Ms. Andelloux is also an Adjunct Instructor in the Brown University Medical School.
 She is frequently called on by TV networks for her insights and commentary, including CNN, NPR, MSNBC, Fox, and ABC as well as radio and print media.
 She has been labeled by the press as “The Princess of Pleasure,” and “The Sex Ed Warrior Queen.”
 The industry also recognizes her leadership in the field of sexuality.